New Zealand Travel Tips & Common Questions

 If you are coming from the USA, the time difference is even greater.
 If it is 7pm on a Wednesday in San Francisco, it will be 2pm on a Thursday in Queenstown.
 If you are coming from Washington DC, the difference will be 18 hours.
 This varies of course, as the USA has 9 different time zones.
 Read this blog post about US vs NZ time zones for more info.

 These are just a few of the important things that visitors to New Zealand should know before they head to the Land of the Long White Cloud.

 However, don’t worry too much about planning your trip down to the smallest detail.
 New Zealand is a very laid back and easy country to travel around, so you can just book your trip, make a few plans and figure out the rest when you get here.

 Here at MoaTrek we are always happy to help you during your visit.
 If you have any questions before or after you arrive in New Zealand, feel free to ask us.
-We have been running small group tours to the very best spots in the land for many years and we love to go above and beyond to make sure you have a fantastic time.
+We have been running New Zealand tours for seniors to the very best spots in the land for many years and we love to go above and beyond to make sure you have a fantastic time.
 We reckon planning your trip is all part of the fun, enjoy!